mtKeller/DynamicEntity/README.md

 */
 ```

 This is to unfortunately contrast against NgRx's own Entity approach.
 As what this accomplish is a pure implementation of the "Entity" Pattern.
-As such is just an object with key value pairs.
+As such is just an object that maintains a set of properties that are key value pairs.

-In this implementation a DynamicEntity is designed to be part of state, and not to replace reducers with an extra layer of abstraction to avoid boilerplate.
+In this implementation a DynamicEntity is designed to be part of slice of state and point to another slice.
+Not to replace reducer's functionalism with an extra layer of abstraction to avoid boilerplate.

-With the reliance on a simple iterative index between entries is to reinforce that what this pattern enables is an abstract means of creating an address pointer in a traditional low level language.
-By keeping the implementation simple and Array like, it is to emphasize the use of Array of Index Structures to control logic flow.
-Via the removal of entries, any use of the pointer will throw an error similar to null point.
+With the reliance on a simple iterative Index Key, is to reinforce that what this pattern enables in Node.
+An abstract means of creating an address pointer that is comparable to a traditional low level language's implementation.
+By keeping the implementation simple and Array like, it is to emphasize the use of **"Array of Index Structures"** to control logic flow.
+Via the removal or borrowing (*Rust like ownership*) of entries.